MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/ibm-containers/mobilefirst-server-using-scripts/index.md

 ## Download the ibm-mfpf-container-8.0.0.0 zip
 To setup IBM MobileFirst Foundation on IBM Containers, you must first create an image that will later be pushed to Bluemix.

-<a class="custombtn btn-lg btn-default" style="width:700px; font-size: 100%" href="http://www-01.ibm.com/support/docview.wss?uid=swg2C7000005" target="_blank">Follow the instructions and download the IBM MobileFirst Container v8.0 .zip</a>
+<a class="custombtn btn-lg btn-default" style="width:700px; font-size: 100%" href="http://www-01.ibm.com/support/docview.wss?uid=swg2C7000005" target="_blank">Follow the instructions and download the IBM MobileFirst Server for IBM Container v8.0 .zip file (search for: CNBL0EN)</a>

 ### Structure of the mfp-cloud-container-8.0.0.zip archive
 The extracted ZIP file contains the files for building an image (**dependencies** and **mfpf-libs**), the files for building and deploying an IBM MobileFirst Foundation Operational Analytics Container (**mfpf-analytics**) and files for configuring an IBM MobileFirst Foundation Server Container (**mfpf-server**).